ihack4falafel/ihack4falafel.github.io/_posts/2017-10-6-C0m80-Challenge.md

 Conclusion
 ----------
-The main take away from this VM is no matter how good you think you’re, there’s always something that you don’t know about or never heard of.
-Kudos to my friend [@3mrgnc3](https://twitter.com/3mrgnc3) for this challenge, and for making sure I was on the right track throughout this journey.
+The main take away is no matter how good you think you’re, there’s always something that you don’t know about or never heard of.
+Kudos to [@3mrgnc3](https://twitter.com/3mrgnc3) for this challenge, and for making sure I was on the right track throughout this journey.
 Feel free to contact me for questions using the comment section below or just tweet me [@ihack4falafel](https://twitter.com/ihack4falafel).
-I’ll leave you with my first blood proof ;D, until next time.
+Here's my first blood proof ;D, until next time.

 ![](/assets/images/C0m80/FirstBlood.png)